 I can’t tell you how many times I have heard people say that the internet has made the world a global village.
-Rightly so because, never in my wildest dreams would I have thought that I would communicate with my relatives abroad in any other way than sending a letter.
+Rightly so because never in my wildest dreams would I have thought that I would communicate with my relatives abroad in any other way than sending a letter.
 The internet has changed all that and now communication is so easy across the boards which brings us to our topic today.
-On today’s topic we are looking at ways in which you can get started on localization translation.
+Today we will look at ways in which you can get started on localization translation.
 You might wonder what is this localization translation and how you further stand to benefit from it.

 With effective localization translation and an optimized website, you can sell almost anywhere and get a significant advantage over your competitors.
 A lot of multinational companies are where they are because of impeccable localization services.

-- Find the Right Countries to Localize for
+1. Find the Right Countries to Localize for

 Deciding on your target countries will also help you strategize and make sure that your localization translations are done according to the cultural, linguistical and technical aspects of your target languages.
 This will ensure that you don’t end up offending your target audience and it will also make your business more relatable to them.

-- Learn as Much as You Can About Your Future Audience
+2. Learn as Much as You Can About Your Future Audience

 - Potential of the local market– Look at how the local market is fairing on.
-You can tell how good your products and services will be received by a people by how they interact with their local market products.
+You can tell how good your products and services will be received by people by how they interact with their local market products.

 - Local buying habits– This can also be the same as the point above on buying power.
-You will be shocked to find out that the locals at the country you want to localize for rarely buy foreign products and services.
+You will be shocked to find out that the locals in the country you want to localize for rarely buy foreign products and services.

-- Local laws and regulations– Be sure to know empower yourself with knowledge on local laws and regulations.
+- Local laws and regulations– Be sure to know to empower yourself with knowledge on local laws and regulations.
 You want to avoid getting into legal issues in a country where you want to introduce your business into.

-- Put the Right Team Together
+3. Put the Right Team Together

-- Programmers– Since you will be greatly dealing coding and websites, a programmer is needed for this process.
+- Programmers– Since you will be greatly dealing with coding and websites, a programmer is needed for this process.

 - Translators– You will need to get access to translators who specialize in the languages your want your business localized into.

-- Linguists– A linguist will help in making sure that the translations are done according the linguistical aspect of a language
+- Linguists– A linguist will help in making sure that the translations are done according to the linguistical aspect of a language

 - Marketing specialists– You need to localize your content in a way that you will easily appeal to the target audience and a marketing specialist will help you do this

-- Legal advisors– They help you deal with the complex issues to avoid getting on the wrong side of the law.
+- Legal advisors– They help you deal with complex issues to avoid getting on the wrong side of the law.

-- Name a Localization Manager
+4. Name a Localization Manager

-- Prepare Your Website for New Versions
+5. Prepare Your Website for New Versions

-- Choose a Global Design
+6. Choose a Global Design

-In conclusion be sure to localize your CTA buttons, Adapt the visuals and convert everything to fit your target language.
+In conclusion, be sure to localize your CTA buttons, Adapt the visuals and convert everything to fit your target language.
 These steps will definitely guarantee you a successful translation localization process.